QuantEcon/imf_2024/tuesday/afternoon/opt_savings_1.md

 print(f"Relative speed gain = {numpy_elapsed / jax_elapsed}")
 ```

-This is an impressive speed up and in fact we can do better still by switching
-to alternative algorithms that are better suited to parallelization.

-These algorithms are discussed in a {doc}`separate lecture <opt_savings_2>`.

 ## Switching to vmap

-Before we discuss alternative algorithms, let's take another look at value
-function iteration.

 For this simple optimal savings problem, direct vectorization is relatively easy.